 FERC has jurisdiction over the rates and terms and conditions of service of wholesale sales of electric capacity and energy, as well as the sales for resale of natural gas and related storage and transportation services.
 Energy Services has a tariff on file with FERC pursuant to which it may make power sales to wholesale customers at market-based rates.
-Energy Services also has marketbased rate authority for power sales to wholesale customers, to the extent that Energy Services purchases power in excess of its retail customer needs.
+In Fiscal 2017, FERC extended Energy Services' market-based rate authority through 2019.
+Energy Services also has market-based rate authority for power sales to wholesale customers, to the extent that Energy Services purchases power in excess of its retail customer needs.
 Two subsidiaries of Energy Services currently operate natural gas storage facilities under FERC certificate approvals and offer services to wholesale customers at FERC-approved market-based rates.
-In May 2016, Energy Services received FERC approval for UGI Mt.
-Bethel Pipeline Company, LLC, a newly created, wholly-owned subsidiary of Energy Services, to acquire an existing 12.5 mile, 12-inch-diameter pipeline located in Northampton County, Pennsylvania.
-The acquisition was completed and the Mt.
-Bethel Pipeline was placed into interstate service in July 2016.
-As a result of the acquisition, Energy Services and its subsidiaries were required to achieve compliance with the FERC Standards of Conduct ("SOC").
-Energy Services developed a compliance policy, relocated employee offices, adopted new IT security measures and conducted employee training to achieve full SOC compliance by July 2, 2016.
-UGI Sunbury, LLC also received FERC approval for the Sunbury Pipeline project in April 2016.
-The Sunbury Pipeline is currently under construction, subject to a FERC-approved implementation plan and inspection procedures, and is expected to be placed into service in Fiscal 2017.
-In addition, the PennEast Pipeline project filed an application for FERC approval in September 2015 and the application remains pending.
+Two other Energy Services subsidiaries operate natural gas pipelines that are subject to FERC regulation.
+UGI Mt.
+Bethel Pipeline Company, LLC operates a 12.5-mile, 12-inch pipeline located in Northampton County, Pennsylvania, and UGI Sunbury, LLC operates the Sunbury Pipeline, a 35-mile, 20-inch diameter pipeline located in central Pennsylvania that was placed into service on January 1, 2017.
+Energy Services and its subsidiaries undertake various activities to maintain compliance with the FERC Standards of Conduct with respect to pipeline operations.
 Energy Services is also subject to FERC reporting requirements, market manipulation rules and other FERC enforcement and regulatory powers with respect to its wholesale commodity business.

-Energy Services' midstream operations include natural gas gathering pipelines and compression in northeastern Pennsylvania that are regulated under the Pipeline Safety Improvement Act of 2002 and subject to operational oversight by both the Pipeline and Hazardous Materials Safety Administration and the PUC.
+Midstream & Marketing's midstream assets include natural gas gathering pipelines and compression in northeastern Pennsylvania that are regulated under the Pipeline Safety Improvement Act of 2002 and subject to operational oversight by both the Pipeline and Hazardous Materials Safety Administration and the PUC.

-Energy Services is subject to various federal, state and local environmental, safety and transportation laws and regulations governing the storage, distribution and transportation of propane and the operation of bulk storage LPG terminals.
+Certain of our Midstream & Marketing businesses are subject to various federal, state and local environmental, safety and transportation laws and regulations governing the storage, distribution and transportation of propane and the operation of bulk storage LPG terminals.
 These laws include, among others, the Resource Conservation and Recovery Act, CERCLA, the Clean Air Act, OSHA, the Homeland Security Act of 2002, the Emergency Planning and Community Right-to-Know Act, the Clean Water Act and comparable state statutes.
 CERCLA imposes joint and several liability on certain classes of persons considered to have contributed to the release or threatened release of a "hazardous substance" into the environment without regard to fault or the legality of the original conduct.
 With respect to the operation of natural gas gathering and transportation pipelines, Energy Services also is required to comply with the provisions of the Pipeline Safety Improvement Act of 2002 and the regulations of the U.S. DOT.